Spagettileg/reboot-pbf/TESTS.md

 1. SweetAlert2 continually generates a warning message in the browser console.
 Unable to find a fix, however, the bug is not affecting the performance of the Re-Boot website

 `SweetAlert2: Unknown parameter "type"`

+2. Contact form email address relies upon the user adding their own email address.
+Once Re-Boot has their very own email, then the user can use that addess to ensure their message is received.
+The current contact form has been built with email sending capability, albeit the message will go direct to the users nominated email address.